hatr1ck/ProgrammingBuddiesStarter/README.md

 Hello!
-You landed on a CodingBuddies() community project.
-Currently we working on a Discord clone with MERN stack.
+You landed on a ProgrammingBuddies() community project.
+Currently we working on a Target clone with MERN stack.

 **Setup:**